MSc Advanced ComputingFind a programme

 Skilled professionals and researchers who are able to apply these technologies to current problems, and thereby push the limits of what computers can effectively do, are in high demand in today's job market.

 Fees quoted are per annum and subject to annual increase.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Further information on funding for prospective UK, EU and international postgraduate students.

-This MSc has units based around specialised themes such as:
+This MSc offers taught units, studied between September and mid-June.
+These are based around specialised themes such as:

 - Intelligent Systems